 The Rhode Island statute regarding eviction is very exacting in terms of days, dates and time frames.
 To evict a residential tenant for nonpayment of rent in Rhode Island, the rent must be more than 15 days late.
 To begin the eviction process, Ms. Cardullo files a complaint on the 17th day of nonpayment of rent, giving tenants the right to pay back rent up until the end of the 16th day.
 A complaint filed on the 16th day would be thrown out of court and require the process to begin again, wasting the landlord's time and requiring the payment of additional filing fees.

 Eviction complaints must be precisely written.
 The court regularly throws out complaints for simple clerical errors such as listing the wrong apartment number or incorrect amount of rent.
 These mistakes again result in more delays and filing fees for landlords.

 Attorney Cardullo represents owners of large residential properties, including the McKinney Shelter and Phoenix Property Management.
 She is former counsel for Oxbow Farms and Rolling Green Bayside Village.
 Clients appreciate Ms. Cardullo's ability to protect tenants' rights while reducing landlords' exposure to litigation, delay and expense.

-If you are a landlord seeking legal help with lease termination and eviction, please contact attorney Amey F. Cardullo to arrange a free initial consultation and case evaluation.
+If you are a landlord seeking legal help with lease termination and eviction, please contact attorney Amey F. Cardullo to arrange an initial consultation and case evaluation.
 Call the Family Law Center at (401) 849-9950.
 She represents landlords in Newport, Middletown and the surrounding areas.